TheDylanBi/LGP-YOLO/README.md

 ### Citation
-If you use our model, please consider citing:
+If use our model, please consider citing:
 ```sh
 @article{zhang2026lightweight,
   title={A Lightweight Granular Perception Feature Pyramid Network with Context-aware for Small Traffic Sign Detection},